davekilian/primer/basic/logic.md

 title: A Basic Computer&#58; Digital Logic
 ---

-In the previous chapter, we introduced the basic components that underly digital circuitry: circuits, transistors and grounding.
+In the previous chapter, we introduced the basic components that underly digital circuitry: lines, power sources, transistors and grounding.
 Now we're going to switch to talking about *digital* circuits.

-Digital circuits deal with descrete values; typically, we choose exactly two discrete values: the binary digits $0$ and $1$.
-A digital circuit is ultimately just a circuit; that a circuit is 'digital' has to do with how the designer builds the circuit and intends it to be used.

-The basic idea behind digital circuits is to represent numbers as binary using voltages and current: we treat any line with current passing through it (that is, any line with a nonzero voltage) as a binary $1$; then, to us, any line with no current passing through it (zero voltage) is a binary $0$.
-We then use combinations of circuitry, transistors and grounding to perform mathematical operations on these binary numbers, by manipulating voltages and current appropriately.

-Let's start with the simplest kind of digital operations: Boolean logic.
+A digital circuit is no different from a regular circuit; the only thing that makes a circuit "digital" is our design goal.
+Analog (non-digital) circuit design usually involves carefully designing the circuit to make sure electricity flows through all parts of the circuit at a predictable rate; digital circuits focus more on switching whole parts of the circuit on and off.

+In particular, we're going to build digital logic circuits.
+That basically means that we're going to use switching to represent binary numbers: a switched-on portion of the circuit where electricity can flow corresponds to a binary 1, whereas a switched-off part of the circuit where electrons cannot flow corresponds to a binary 0:

+> Diagrams showing a switched-on line labeled 1 and a switched-off line labeled 0

+In this chapter, we're going to use the transisitor and grounding elements from the previous chapter to build circuits that perform calculations on binary numbers.
+But before we build up to full arithmetic, we need a more basic kind of digital operation: Boolean logic.

 ## Boolean Logic

-The name "Boolean" comes from the name `TODO` Boole, who is commonly credited with inventing it.
+The name "Boolean" in Boolean logic comes from George Boole, who is commonly credited with inventing it.

-> I forgot the guy's first name (maybe William??), and there's no wi-fi on the plane so I can't look it up right now ... womp womp

 Boolean logic is the mathematics of single-digit binary operations.

-We commonly use Boolean logic to model logical reasoning, of the kind 'if `this` then `that`.'
+One common use of Boolean logic is to model logical reasoning, of the kind 'if `this` then `that`.'
 To make it easier to understand Boolean logic, we often rename our binary digits to the more human-friendly terms `true` and `false`:

 | Binary Value | Boolean Value |
 | ------------ | ------------- |
 | $0$          | `false`       |
 | $1$          | `true`        |

 To model logic using Boolean math, we use terse statements that could either be `true` or `false`, and then operate on them.
-For example
+For example,

 > TODO come up with an example